Links on Android Authority may earn us a commission. Learn more.

 You can read them from within the DC Universe app – no third-party comic app needed — on your mobile device.
 You can read these comics on a desktop or laptop using a web browser.

-The future: DC Universe to turn into DC Universe Infinite
+The future: DC Universe has turned into DC Universe Infinite

 As we mentioned, Warner Bros announced in September 2020 that DC Universe will no longer offer any video streaming content.
 The service now has a new name, DC Comics Infinite, and will continue to offer access to thousands of digital comic books.
 New print issues of DC Comics titles will appear on the service six months after they are published.
 It will also be the home for digital-first comics and comics that will only be available to read on the service.

 DC Universe Infinite will continue to offer subscribers special access to fan events.
 It will also offer discounts and special deals from the online DC Shop, and chances to win prizes in sweepstakes.

 What platforms will DC Universe Infinite be available on?

 The service will be offered on its own web site, as well as new apps for iOS and Android devices.
 The older DC Universe apps for smart TVs and set-top boxes, including those made for Xbox, Roku, Amazon Fire TV, Android TV, and Apple TV devices, will no longer be supported.

 Where will it be available?

 The service is only available in the US at first, but there are plans to expand it to other countries starting in the summer of 2021.

 What is the price for DC Universe Infinite?

 The price will remain the same as the current service; $7.99 a month, or $74.99 for an annual subscription.